wintermi/zsh-starship/README.md

 ```

 ## Prerequisite Checks
-A simple check will be performed to verify that `starship` has been installed:
+A check will be performed to verify that `starship` has been installed:

 - [`starship`](https://starship.rs/) - The minimal, blazing-fast, and infinitely customizable prompt for any shell!